 So after five months of advanced training, we got the call.
 Our little boy had flunked out of college.

 We went down to San Diego to get him, got to CCI and signed adoption papers, then the lady said, “We have a reunion ritual.”
 The ritual consisted of my husband and I standing in the hallway while everyone who worked there came out and watched.
 She brought Ritter out, released him, we called him, and he came over and very cautiously sniffed us.
 Then he realized who we were and he was hysterical with joy.
 He wiggled his whole body for five minutes, kissed us, rubbed us, loved us.
 Everyone was laughing and commenting about how happy he was and we were pretty happy, too.
 I cried like a baby.
 I have to tell you, except for my kids when they were three months and they smiled at me for the first time, no creature has ever been so obviously happy to see me.

 Ritter was thrilled to leave with us (although he was very affectionate with his trainer), settled down in the car, and we petted him all the way back to Washington state, about 1300 miles.

 While Ritter would have been a wonderful assistance dog to the disabled, in all his life, he has never met a stranger; he loves everyone and everyone loves him.
-He is an ambassador of unstinting love to every man, woman and child he meets.
+He is an ambassador of unstinting kindness to every man, woman and child he meets.
 He brings happiness with him wherever he goes.
-And I think that is a great gift … maybe the most important gift that a dog can bring us.
+I think that is a great gift … maybe the most important gift that a dog can bring us.